HassenFenni/Track2vec-Project/README.md

 # Track2vec-Project

-In this mini project we develop a word2vec network and use it to build a playlist completion tool (song suggestion).
+In this project we developped a word2vec network in order to build a playlist completion tool (song suggestion).
 The dataset we worked on contains 100000 playlists which are composed of an average of 24.1 songs.

 Steps taken: